 Can't stop?
-Smoking less helps: Forty-year study shows benefit from reductionNovember 19th, 2012 in Addiction /
+Smoking less helps: Forty-year study shows benefit from reductionNovember 19, 2012 in Medicine & Health / Addiction

 Countless studies demonstrate the virtues of complete smoking cessation, including a lowered risk of disease, increased life expectancy, and an improved quality of life.
 But health professionals acknowledge that quitting altogether can be a long and difficult road, and only a small percentage succeed.